Sax-Anon90/TalentManagementApplication/README.md

                                           Password: P@ssword123

 Connects to the database using Entity Framework Core with database first approach.
-Download the application database Here: [Application Database.zip](https://github.com/Sax-Anon90/TalentManagementApplication/files/8832314/Application.Database.zip)
+Download the application database Here: [Application Database.zip](https://github.com/Sax-Anon90/TalentManagementApplication/files/8832314/Application.Database.zip).
+Please ensure that you run this script as is and make sure to insert the data into the tables as well

 Uses Non-generic repository and Unit of work pattern with Dependancy Injection